jenselofsson/dotfile/README.md

-# dotfile
+# dotfiles
-Collection of dotfiles
+Collection of dotfiles.